A SACRED HISTORY

 In its early years, Sacred Heart Catholic School only provided an education through grade eight.
 By the late 1930s, parents and students were pushing for the addition of high school classes.
 The first high school classes were held in the red brick elementary building, with a grade being added each year.
 To make room for the growing high school, renovations were made to the original wooden structure.
 The high school moved into its new home for the 1938-39 school year, which also marked the year that Sacred Heart Catholic school conducted its first high school graduation, granting diplomas to three students.
 A new high twenty-five thousand square foot facility became the new home of the high school for the 1954-55 school year.
 That facility continues to be used for high school classes, with the addition of an athletic complex in 2013.

 The 1980s brought additional growth to the educational offerings of Sacred Heart Catholic School.
-In 1982 a montessori program was established off the parish grounds in a converted home.
-In 1985, new facilities for the the montessori program were built on parish grounds.
-Expansions to that facility took in 2012 which houses the school’s pre-k and kindergarten program.
-With the addition of the montessori program, Sacred Heart offers a Catholic education to students as young as three years.
+In 1982 a Montessori program was established off the parish grounds in a converted home.
+In 1985, new facilities for the the Montessori school were built on parish grounds, with expansions to that facility in 2012 for the kindergarten program.
+With the addition of the Montessori program, Sacred Heart offers a Catholic education to students as young as three years.

-Sacred Heart Catholic School has provided a Catholic education for students since 1890.
-Many of the students that attend the school are descendants of the community’s original German Catholic setters, with some families now in their fifth generation of attendance.
+Sacred Heart Catholic School has provided an outstanding Catholic education for students since 1890!
+Many of the students that attend the school are descendants of the community’s original German Catholic settlers, with some families now in their fifth generation of attendance.
 With an eye to the future, the school has fostered relationships with other Catholic churches and elementary schools in the North Texas area.
 These efforts have resulted in the addition of many new students from outside the community of Muenster.
-While many changes have taken place over the years, Sacred Heart Catholic School continues its mission of providing a high-quality education in which the Catholic faith is not taught simply as an academic subject, but is interwoven into the entire curriculum.
+While many changes have taken place over the years, Sacred Heart Catholic School continues its mission of providing a high-quality, college-preparatory education in which the Catholic faith is not taught simply as an academic subject, but is interwoven into the entire curriculum.